Debt & Credit Help Paying Off Debt

 • Save an average of up to $720 a year

-Minimize your spending
+Slash your spending

 Go over your budget, line by line, and identify areas where you can make some cuts.
 Maybe you stop for coffee every morning before work.
 Why not make it at home?
 Have a gym membership you pay for but barely use?
 Drop it, and give working out at home a shot.
+Skip your subscriptions for a few months, or dial back your hobby spending.

 There are also ways you can save money on stuff you need to buy.
 For instance, I use Ibotta or Fetch after every grocery trip to receive cash back on everyday purchases.
 All it takes is a picture of your receipt and a few minutes of your time.

-Rakuten (formally Ebates) is another good way to save when shopping online.
+Rakuten is another good way to save when shopping online.
 It offers cash back when you shop like normal on many sites and then activate the cash back offer.
 When you’re ready, you can cash out your earnings to PayPal, and then throw that money at your debt.

 Capital One Shopping Benefits